-1Item includes costs to mobilize all personnel and equipment needed to complete the work from contractor's base of operations to Overton, NE.
-2 Item includes burn plan development, burn unit reconnaissance, obtaining burn permit from appropriate fire department, and neighbor notifications for each unit.
-3 Item includes cost of labor for full NWCG crew for a 3 week prescribed burning detail within PRRIP project area.
+1 Item includes costs to mobilize all personnel and equipment needed to complete the work from contractor's base of operations to NE and costs to demobilize from NE to contractor's base of operations at the termination of the performance period.

+2 Item includes burn unit reconnaissance, burn plan development, obtaining burn permit from appropriate fire department, and neighbor notifications for each unit.

+3 Item includes cost of labor for fully equiped NWCG crew for a prescribed burning detail within PRRIP project area.
 This includes ignition and stand by time, mop up and monitoring time within the first 24 hours after ignition is complete on each unit.
-4 Item includes all materials, equipment, tools, transportation, fuel and supplies to complete the work for a 3 week prescribed burning detail.
+Item also includes all materials, equipment, tools, transportation, fuel and supplies to complete the work for a prescribed burning detail.